MikhaD/nixos-config/README.md

 1. [Work](modules/home-manager/work/README.md)

+> [!Warning]
-⚠️ This is a work in progress.
-There are many aspects of my system that are still configured imperatively.
+> This config is a work in progress.
+There are many aspects of my system that are still configured imperatively, or omitted until I get nix-sops working.

 ## Useful nix command reference
 Update flake inputs (must be run in the same dir as the flake.nix):